DariushN/RiskGame/Tasks.md

   - [ ] Implement a Driver class Called DiceDriver.cpp (view requirements to test the Dice.cpp in assignment)

 Part 5 Cards deck/hand
- - [X] Create Cards.h and Casrds.cpp files with class definitions (Deck object, hand object), functions (getters and setters only), members, and their implementations in the cpp file **Mackenzie**
+ - [ ] Create Cards.h and Casrds.cpp files with class definitions (Deck object, hand object), functions (getters and setters only), members, and their implementations in the cpp file
  - [ ] Implement draw method
  - [ ] Implement exchange method
  - [ ] Implement CardsDriver.cpp which tests Cards.cpp according to guidelines